Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Pretty generic as far as story specificity, but you get the idea.

-Your ‘personal logline’ ties together all your films in a way that tells the listener more about you and what excites you.
+Your ‘personal logline’ ties together all your films to tell the listener more about you and what excites you.

-Nail this logline in the meeting, and the next time a project that fits your style comes across an executive’s desk, you should be top of mind as the writer that’s perfect for the job.
+Nail this logline in the meeting, and the next time a project that fits your style comes across an executive’s desk, you should be at the top of your mind as the writer who’s perfect for the job.

 Industry contacts.

-One of the most recommended reasons to go to film school is to expand your network and meet like-minded individuals who can eventually become professional contacts.
+One of the most recommended reasons for attending film school is to expand your network and meet like-minded individuals who can eventually become professional contacts.

-It’s through your network that you can meet new people working in the business, many of whom you will need to connect to someone six degrees of Kevin Bacon away from a manager (or someone on the manager track) to begin fostering you as a potential client.
+Through your network, you can meet new people working in the business, many of whom you will need to connect to someone six degrees of Kevin Bacon away from a manager (or someone on the manager track) to begin fostering you as a potential client.

 Do you have to have a screenplay to sell an idea?